ExQueueSee/task-manager-web-app/README.md

 ## Deployment
 - The backend can be deployed to services like Heroku, AWS, or DigitalOcean
 - The frontend can be deployed to services like Netlify, Vercel, or GitHub Pages
-- Ensure to update environment variables for production deployment
+- Ensure to update environment variables for production deployment.

+  Reminder: Replace any instance of "http://localhost" in your configuration (such as the FRONTEND_URL and API endpoints) with your actual domain or server IP when deploying.

 ## Demo Screenshots
 ### Login Page